AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

 ==== MAP Inference <s.b.gbp.map-inference>

 In the context of #acr("GBP"), the #acr("MAP") estimate can be found by the parameters $X_"MAP"$ that maximises the joint distribution in @eq.gaussian-joint.
-The total energy can then be written as @eq.gaussian-energy-total@gbp-visual-introduction
+The total energy can then be written as @eq.gaussian-energy-total@gbp-visual-introduction:

 $
   nabla_X E(X) = nabla_X log P(X) = -#m.Lambda X + #m.eta
 $<eq.gaussian-energy-total>

-which is the gradient of the log-probability, and can be set to zero, $nabla_X E = 0$, to find the #acr("MAP") estimate, which, in #acr("GBP") is reduced to the mean #m.mu, as seen in @eq.gaussian-map@gbp-visual-introduction:
+which is the gradient of the log-probability, and can be set to zero, $nabla_X E = 0$, to find the #acr("MAP") estimate, which, in #acr("GBP"), is reduced to the mean #m.mu, as seen in @eq.gaussian-map@gbp-visual-introduction:

 $
   X_"MAP" = #m.Lambda^(-1) #m.eta = #m.mu